 Whether you hike to the Finger Rock saddle, or continue the grade III 5.6-5.8 route to the summit proper, you will be rewarded by amazing views, wildlife including possible

 From Tucson head north up Swan Road to Skyline Drive.
 Turn left onto Skyline heading west (there’s a 7-11 here for any last minute supplies - namely water).
 Continue until Alvernon Way, and turn right (north).
 Follow Alvernon until it dead ends at the foot of the mountains, look for the parking area on the left.
-The parking lot is open daily from sunrise until sunset, permits are required for overnight parking, call 520-888-6000.
+The parking lot is open daily from sunrise until sunset, permits are required for overnight parking, call (520) 877-6000.

 Start by following the Finger Rock Trail (#42) from the parking lot at the end of Alvernon Way.
 Be aware that the trail splits, and the Pontotoc Ridge Trail (#410) diverges off to the east.
 Continue north on the Finger Rock Trail, climbing gently for the first mile or so.
 Keep your eyes trained on the ground early on to avoid seeing the gaudy houses that flank the trail.
 After just over 1 mile, you will reach Finger Rock Spring, a turn around point for most leisure walkers, as the trail now steepens significantly.

 From here, the Finger Rock Trail switches back up the east canyon wall, and the vegetation changes in accordance with the increasing elevation.
 You will begin to encounter many types of yucca including the dreaded amole (shindagger), that blankets the surrounding hillsides.